MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

 1. Type `background-color` or select it from the drop-down list and then press **Enter**.

 1. Type `honeydew` or select it from the drop-down list of colors and then press **Enter**.
-After you pick a color, an inline style declaration that's applied to the element is displayed In the **DOM Tree**,
+After you pick a color, an inline style declaration that's applied to the element is displayed in the **DOM Tree**.

     The `background-color:honeydew` declaration is applied to the element using the `element.style` section of the **Styles** panel: